ppy/osu-wiki/wiki/Guides/osu!mania_Mapping_Guide/en.md

 ### What is the beatmap editor?

 As stated, the editor allows a customizable amount of columns.
 For simplicity, this guide will revolve around 4-key-mapping.
-Below you can see a screenshot to show you the editor compartment in detail
+Below you can see a screenshot that details the editor compartments.

 #### osu!mania editor